Generic Name: dextromethorphan/guaifenesin/phenylephrine (dex-troe-meth-OR-fan/gwye-FEN-eh-sin/fen-ill-EF-rin)

 Relieving congestion, cough, and throat and airway irritation due to colds, flu, or hay fever.
 It may also be used for other conditions as determined by your doctor.

 Broncotron-D suspension is a decongestant, cough suppressant, and expectorant combination.
-It works by constricting blood vessels, reducing swelling in the nasal passages, and loosening mucus and lung secretions in the chest, making coughs more productive.
-The cough suppressant works in the brain to help decrease the cough reflex to reduce a dry cough.
+It works by constricting blood vessels and reducing swelling in the nasal passages, loosening mucus and lung secretions in the chest, and making coughs more productive.
+It also works in the brain to help decrease the cough reflex to reduce a dry cough.

 Do NOT use Broncotron-D suspension if: